Virginia's 5th Senate district

 Virginia's 5th Senate district is one of 40 districts in the Senate of Virginia.
-It has been represented by Democrat Lionell Spruill since his victory in a 2016 special election to succeed fellow Democrat Kenny Alexander, who was elected mayor of Norfolk.
+It has been represented by Republican T. Travis Hackworth since 2024.

 Geography

-District 5 is located in the Hampton Roads metropolitan area in southeastern Virginia, including parts of Norfolk and Chesapeake.
+District 5 is located in southwestern Virginia, including the counties of Bland, Giles, Pulaski, Smyth, Tazewell, and portions of Montgomery and Wythe.
+The independent city that is part of District 5 is Radford.

-The district overlaps with Virginia's 3rd and 4th congressional districts, and with the 77th, 78th, 79th, 81st, 89th, and 90th districts of the Virginia House of Delegates.
+The district overlaps with Virginia's 9th congressional district, and with the 41st, 42nd, 43rd, and 46th districts of the Virginia House of Delegates.